carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 You might go beyond this and see if you can use a ‘rules-based approach’ where you try and create a computer program that will make predictions based on rules.
 For example, you might be able to create a series of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) which matches particular text strings which you think are likely to indicate the presence of a particular label.
 Carrying out a baseline evaluation will give you a useful starting point of comparison and will also help you confirm whether machine learning is worth pursuing for your use case.

+## Using existing models
+There are various ways in which you can leverage existing machine learning models.
+Some of these include using:

+- machine learning models which are ‘deeply’ embedded into applications.
+For example tools for performing OCR will often include some machine learning-driven components.
+- machine-learning as an API service for example Google [Vision AI](https://cloud.google.com/vision/) that can be sent data and will return a prediction.
+- models which have been trained on a particular task and can be used ‘out-of-the-box to make new predictions.
+For example a Named Entity Recognition Python Library like [spaCy](https://spacy.io/).

+There are a number of considerations that might influence whether you use one of these systems.
+Some potential things to consider include;

+- Easy of use: how easy is it to use the system to generate predictions?
+Importantly how easy is it to use in your situation?
+For example, an API might be easy to use on paper but if your organization doesn’t want data to leave local storage this option will be less suitable.
+- Differences between models original training data and your data: the training data used to train these existing models might be different from your data.
+For example, a Named Entity Recognition tool might have been trained on contemporary French, but you are planning to use it with 19th Century French.
+This may impact how well the model performs on your data.
+- Cost: how much does the tool cost to use?
+Some of these existing models are open source but there will still be costs involved in applying these tools.
+Other tools may charge per prediction.
+- How much can you integrate the model: some of these tools will be fully open-source with the developers happy to answer questions about the models.
+Others are prosperity and it will sometimes be difficult to know much about how the model was trained and where the model will do less well.

+Having a small test set to work with will help make the process of evaluating these options easier.
+It is also worth reaching out to other institutions to build on existing lessons learned.
+We’ll outline some resources for doing this in a future episode.